-In 2015 Lionheart started conversations with the tribal community of Barangay's Ransang, Candawaga and Culasian in the Municipality of Rizal Palawan, which lead to our Memorandum of Agreement (MOA).
-Our partnership is for the community to contribute their land for the cultivation of organic coconuts.
-As Lionheart rents their land and provides priority employment to the host families, then we work harmoniously and diligently to establish a farming community which for generations can uplift the opportunity for everyone.
+Lionheart Farms initiated a dialogue with the tribal communities of Barangays Ransang, Candawaga, and Culasian in the Municipality of Rizal, Palawan in 2015.
+This dialogue culminated in a Memorandum of Agreement (MOA) that outlines a unique partnership that allows the community to contribute their land for the cultivation of organic coconuts.
+In return, Lionheart rents their land and prioritizes employment opportunities for the host families.
+This cooperative effort is aimed at establishing a sustainable farming community that can uplift generations to come.

-Together we have developed a wide range of community programs focused on skills improvement, education and health as well as better understanding of Sustainable Development and organic farming practices.
+Together, we've developed a diverse array of community programs with a strong emphasis on skills enhancement, education, health, and fostering a profound understanding of Sustainable Development and organic farming practices.

-Our partnership is based on mutual respect, dialogue to promote better understanding and always resolve conflicts through community consultations in harmony with the proud traditions of the Palawan Indigenous Peoples.
-Lionheart mandates that all of its leaders must familiarize themselves with the customary law, known as the Adat and the traditional commitment to dialogue, known as the Bizarra.
-The traditions of the Palawan tribe have taught us a lot and positively changed the way we work.
+Our partnership is founded on principles of mutual respect and dialogue, aligning with the rich traditions of the Palawan Indigenous Peoples.
+Lionheart mandates that all of its leaders acquaint themselves with the customary law, known as the Adat, and the traditional commitment to dialogue, known as the Bizarra.
+The traditions of the Palaw’an tribe have profoundly influenced our approach to work and community-building.

 Our Partner Farms

-Since late 2018 Lionheart has extended the opportunity for local coconut farmers to join in our way of working, today we have rented hundreds of partner farms in fourteen Barangay's across the Municipalities of Rizal and Bataraza.
-All of these farms are now managed in accordance with the same sustainable organic farming principles as our own farm.
-Our commitment remains to provide for the most responsible development of our host community at large.
+Beginning in late 2018, Lionheart extended the invitation to local coconut farmers to adopt our sustainable organic farming practices.
+Today, we've established partnerships with hundreds of farms in 14 Barangays across the Municipalities of Rizal, Quezon, Brooke’s Point, and Bataraza.
+These farms are now managed in alignment with the same sustainable organic farming principles as our own.
+Our unwavering commitment is to facilitate the responsible development of our host community as a whole.